 SPEAKER: The Ocean Symposium, Saturday 22 September 2018 was a terrific venue staged at St Mary in the Castle in Hastings.
 The event was organised by the Bexhil-on-Sea arm of the United Nations Association UK, Gonzalo Alvarez, Sarah Ward (Sussex Wildlife Trust) and many others.
 Nelson was a speaker at this event, presenting the SeaVax concept that if funded by the G7 or European Commission, could begin to reverse the damage we are doing to the sea.

-The goal of the Cleaner Ocean Foundation is to encourage men and women to dream more, care more and become more.
-Nelson Kay is a long time volunteer ocean activist, representing the interests of marine life and doing what he can to spread the news about toxin build up in our food chain and the menace that is plastic waste.
+Nelson Kay is a long time volunteer ocean, and climate change activist, representing the interests of marine life and doing what he can to spread the news about toxin build up in our food chain and the menace that is plastic waste.

 You can nominate anyone who you think is working to protect the marine environment and who you think deserves special recognition for their efforts.
 Nominations should be for the current year, or a series of long service cumulating in a retirement or other event.